reHackable/awesome-reMarkable/README.md

 ## Device Tools
 - [remarkable-fs](https://github.com/nick8325/remarkable-fs) - A FUSE filesystem wrapper for the reMarkable tablet
-- [instapaper-as-pdf-to-remarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Exports Instapaper-Articles to PDF and potentially send them to a connected remarkable tablet
+- [instapaper-as-pdf-to-remarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Export Instapaper-Articles to PDF and send them to a connected rM tablet
 - [remarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
 - [remarkable-assistant](https://github.com/richeymichael/remarkable-assistant) - A tool to use with reMarkable tablets